google-research/language/language/asqa/README.md

 Ivan Stelmakh (CMU), Yi Luan (Google Research), Bhuwan Dhingra (Google Research, Duke), Ming-Wei Chang (Google Research)

 ## Abstract
 ASQA is the first long-form question answering dataset that focuses on ambiguous factoid questions.
 Different from previous long-form answers datasets, each question is annotated with both long-form answers and extractive question-answer pairs, which should be answerable by the generated passage.
 A generated long-form answer will be evaluated using both ROUGE and QA accuracy.
-We showed that these evaluation metrics correlated with human judgment well.
+In the paper, we show that these evaluation metrics are well-correlated with human judgments.

-In this repostory we release the ASQA dataset, together with the evaluation code.
+In this repostory, we release the ASQA dataset, together with the evaluation code.

 ## ASQA Dataset